Analytic properties of heat equation solutions and reachable sets: Statement of the results

 The main technical theorem may be interesting in its own right. \begin{theorem} Assume that $u(t,\cdot)$ is a solution of the heat equation \eqref{INg} with $u_0 \in \calO(\mathcal{E}(\Omega))$.
 Then $u(t,\cdot)$ converges to $u_0$ as $t \to 0_+$ uniformly on compact subsets of $\mathcal{E}(\Omega)$. \end{theorem}

 We note here that the known results in dimension one are special cases of these theorems.
 The articles \cite{MRR} and \cite{SD} determine when the class of functions belonging to the reachable set in dimension one are analytically extendable and vice versa using Gevrey polynomials and the Cauchy formula respectively.
 The characterisation in \cite{SD} is a special case of our result, but the proof techniques are considerably different in that we use a simple Wick rotation and avoid Fourier analysis.
 The idea came from the use of the complex Gaussian frame in \cite{GW, killip}, and the use of analytic extension to the upper half plane in \cite{killip}.
-The reader is also invited to see \cites{rosier2, lissy1, lissy2, coron1,coron2, mu} for related results in the 1d case.
-The range of the backwards heat operator for $\mathbb{R}^d$ has also been characterized in \cite{hall, hall2}.
-The maximal extension of the related Poisson kernel and heat kernel on a smooth compact manifold has been characterized in \cite{zelditch, zelditch2, zelditch3} with applications to ergodic theory.
-Our focus is on some short control theory applications.
+In these cases for the initial boundary value problem a frame of Gaussians was used to model the initial data, but these are only approximations to solutions of the heat equation.
+However, their analytic extensions are easily identifiable.
+The paper \cite{killip} also uses an analytic extension of the heat kernel to the upper-half plane to prove decay properties of solutions to the Schr\"odinger equation (under a Wick rotation) in the exterior of a smooth compact domain.
+The authors decided to use the exact solution to the IBVP for the heat equation using thermal layer potentials but the ideas of a Gaussian-like solution and extension to the upper half plane were borrowed from these previous papers.